mintesnot-github3/alx-pre_course/README.md

-My first readme
-my first commit on github.com
+my first commit on github.com on task four